jadecobra/python_tdd_exercises/source/truth table 05: logical equality.rst

            if p == False and q == True:
                return False
            return True
-    We are green!
+    I are green!

 REFACTOR: make it better
 ^^^^^^^^^^^^^^^^^^^^^^^^

-What can we do to make this better?
+What can I do to make this better?

-* looking at the test cases, we can summarize them as 2 states
+* looking at the test cases, I can summarize them as 2 states

   * logical_equality returns True when ``p`` and ``q`` are the same
   * logical_equality returns False when ``p`` and ``q`` are not the same

-* we rewrite the condition statements to reflect the second observation
+* I rewrite the condition statements to reflect the second observation
   .. code-block:: python

        def logical_equality(p, q):